Paul92/ADA_Project/index.md

 This is possibly due to the political context in which the data has been sampled - the republican opposition might have had an incentive to bend the truth to consolidate its position.
-We again note that this is a conclusion reached based on a small dataset and intution regarding the political context, being by no means a definitive statement.
+We again note that this is a conclusion reached based on a small dataset and intuition regarding the political context, being by no means a definitive statement.

-The people with no political affilition have a relatively high number of untrue statements.
+The people with no political affiliation have a relatively high number of untrue statements.
 This is likely due to the unreliable sources included in this category, such as blog posts.

 #### Social media vs. public figures on hot topics

-We do a short comparision of the trustworthiness between social media sources, such as Facebook posts, chain email, and statements from public figures, looking at two widely debated topics in politics, health care and income.
+We do a short comparison of the trustworthiness between social media sources, such as Facebook posts, chain email, and statements from public figures, looking at two widely debated topics in politics, health care and income.